- P 250-405-1850

 Krista Robertson advises Aboriginal governments on a broad range of Aboriginal rights and governance matters.

 A core area of Krista’s practice is negotiating and drafting consultation and accommodation agreements between Aboriginal groups, governments and industry.
 She also represents Aboriginal groups in regulatory review processes ranging from environmental assessments to judicial reviews of regulatory permits.
 Krista is experienced in designing and managing research projects to support the advancement of Aboriginal rights in negotiations, specific claims, and litigation processes.
 Her experience encompasses diverse resource sectors including forestry, fisheries, mining, oil and gas, tourism and parks.

 Krista assists her clients in a range of Aboriginal governance matters including reserve land management, the development of custom election codes and other constitutional documents, band policies and procedures and economic development.
 Krista’s background includes criminal defense and environmental law, which she draws on to assist her Aboriginal clients in regulatory hearings.
 Krista is passionate about justice for Aboriginal people.
 She takes a practical, solutions based approach to her work that is respectful of Aboriginal legal traditions and culture.
 Her practice includes clients in British Columbia, the Yukon and Northwest Territories, and Ontario.
-She is called to the bar in BC, Yukon and Ontario.
+She is called to the bar in BC, Yukon, Northwest Territories and Ontario.

 When not at work, Krista enjoys outdoor sports of all kinds, travelling, and spending time with her two grown children.

 - Consultation and accommodation/regulatory reviews